alibabacloud-automation/terraform-alicloud-serverless-kubernetes/README.md

 Conditional creation
 --------------------
-This example can support the following creating kubernetes cluster scenario by setting different arguments.
+This example can support the following creating kubernetes cluster scenario.

-### 1. Create a new vpc, vswitch  for the cluster.
+### 1. Retrieve existing vswitch by tags and name regex .

 You can specify the following user-defined arguments:

-* vpc_name: A new vpc name
+* vswitch_name_regex: A default filter applied to retrieve existing vswitches by name regex.
-* vpc_cidr: A new vpc cidr block
-* vswitch_name: The name  of a vswitch
-* vswitch_cidr: The of cidr block for a new vswitch
+* vswitch_tags: A default filter applied to retrieve existing vswitches by tags.
+* vswitch_resource_group_id: A default filter applied to retrieve existing vswitches by resource group id.

-### 2. Using existing vpc and vswitch for the cluster.
+### 2. Set existing vpc id and vswitch id for the cluster.

 You can specify the following user-defined arguments:

-* vpc_id: A existing vpc ID
+* vpc_id: A existing vpc ID.
-* vswitch_id: The of ID for an existing vswitch ID
+* vswitch_id: The of ID for an existing vswitch ID.

 Terraform version
 -----------------
-Terraform version 0.11.0 or newer and Provider version 1.58.0 or newer are required for this example to work.
+Terraform version 0.12.0 or newer and Provider version 1.58.0 or newer are required for this example to work.

 Authors
 -------